-- offering Safe Spaces for children to use in school and allocated one to one support. - circle time provision with opportunities to talk about feelings and emotions - pupil voice collation and adult mentoring/check ins - PSHE sessions which explore appropriate and inappropriate behaviours - NSPCC resources e.g. PANTS - referrals to the School Nurse Team, CAMHs, Young Carers or Service 6 for counselling or therapeutic support - staff use emotion coaching approach to help children develop a language of emotion making it easier for them to label and talk about their feelings - communication aids and visuals for those children who are unable to communicate their feelings.
+- 1:1 support - offering Safe Spaces for children to use in school and allocated one to one support. - circle time provision with opportunities to talk about feelings and emotions - · pupil voice collation and adult mentoring/check ins - · PSHE sessions which explore appropriate and inappropriate behaviours - NSPCC resources e.g. PANTS - referrals to the School Nurse Team, CAMHs, Young Carers or Service 6 for counselling or therapeutic support - staff use emotion coaching approach to help children develop a language of emotion making it easier for them to label and talk about their feelings - communication aids and visuals for those children who are unable to communicate their feelings.

-More information can be found about local support for children with SEND here:
+More information can be found about support for children with SEND here:

-- Directory of Services for Children with Disabilities: Specialist support for SEND11 - Northamptonshire's Local Offer: SEND Local Offer12
+- SEND Code of Practice - Directory of Services for Children with Disabilities: Specialist support for SEND13 - Northamptonshire's Local Offer: SEND Local Offer14